 Big Brothers Big Sisters seeks school coordinators

-Every school mentoring location has one or two coordinators who attend each week to oversee and supervise the weekly match meetings to ensure match quality and child safety.
-School coordinators are interviewed in person and screened and trained by a professional BBBSMCM staff member.
-Initial orientation and ongoing professional support for all new and returning volunteers are provided by BBBSMCM staff.
+Every school mentoring location has one to two coordinators who attend each week to oversee and supervise the weekly match meetings to ensure match quality and child safety.
+School coordinators are interviewed in person and screened and trained by a professional BBBSMM staff member.
+Initial orientation and ongoing professional support for all new and returning volunteers are provided by BBBSMM staff.

-Successful school coordinators are responsible and dedicated, love working with and coaching youths of all ages and backgrounds, have great listening skills, are willing to learn, love to play, and have patience, flexibility and a sense of humor.
+Successful school coordinators are responsible, dedicated, love working with and coaching youth of all ages and backgrounds, have great listening skills, are willing to learn, love to play, have patience, flexibility and a sense of humor.
 Coordinators arrive early to greet the Bigs and Littles.
-They help set up and clean up meeting supplies and snacks, facilitate group match activities, and coach Bigs as they navigate their relationships with their Littles.
-Coordinators have regular weekly contact with BBBSMCM staff to discuss match meeting and site logistics, attendance, successes, issues and concerns.
+They help set up and clean up meeting supplies and snacks, facilitate group match activities if appropriate, and coach Bigs as they navigate their relationships with their Littles.
+Coordinators have regular weekly contact with BBBSMM staff to discuss match meeting and site logistics, attendance, successes, issues and concerns.

-The agency is looking for school coordinators at Appleton Village School, Camden-Rockport Elementary School, Hope Elementary School, South School (Rockland) and Warren Community School.
+The agency is looking for school coordinators at Appleton Village School, Camden-Rockport Elementary School, Hope Elementary School, Lincolnville Central School, South School in Rockland and Warren Community School